 Once you’re happy with the design of your form, it’s time to configure how it will work on your site.
 This takes place on the same screen, albeit via a different sub menu of the left-hand sidebar.

 Depending on the type of form you’re working with, you’ll have different options that govern how things will work on your site.
-For example, when creating a lightbox popup form, you can set the length of time to wait before it’s displayed; alternatively, you could make use of the scroll percentage trigger or enable the rather brilliant exit intent trigger.
+For example, when creating a lightbox popup form, you can set the length of time to wait before it’s displayed, or, alternatively, you could make use of the scroll percentage trigger, or enable the rather brilliant exit intent trigger.

-Over the years as OptinMonster has been regularly updated, the amount of options available for controlling when your popups are displayed, where on your site they are used, and who can see them has greatly increased.
+Over the years, as OptinMonster has been regularly updated, the amount of options available for controlling when your popups are displayed, where on your site they’re used, and who can see them has greatly increased.
 Some of the options that can now be used to control who can see your campaign or popup include:

 Other configurations include displaying a success message or redirecting users to a custom URL of your choice after the form has been completed.
 You can also set the cookie duration to avoid showing the form too often — and decide whether or not to show a ‘Powered by OptinMonster’ link.